wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-secure-administrators/includes/just-time-privileges.md

-Just in time (JIT) access is a model in which users receive temporary permissions to perform privileged tasks which prevents malicious or unauthorized users from gaining access after the permissions have expired.
+Just in time (JIT) access is a model in which users receive temporary permissions to perform privileged tasks, which prevents malicious or unauthorized users from gaining access after the permissions have expired.
 Access is granted only when users need it.

 ![Azure AD Privileged Identity Management (PIM)](../media/pim.png)